bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 Owen Kemeys: 00:53:25

 Yes.
-Who knows what the addresses of Charles's are.
-They might be just vault addresses, or they might be regular keys, or they might be trees, or they might be vaults, or they might be cold channels, or God only knows what he's doing with them.
+And who knows what the addresses of Charles's are, they might be just vault addresses, or they might be regular keys, or they might be trees, or they might be vaults, or they might be cold channels, or God only knows what he's doing with them.
 As far as you're concerned, it's just an address.

 Michael Hasse: 00:53:39